tharapalanivel/aiu-fms-testing-utils/tests/README.md

 =========================================================== 4 passed, 2 skipped, 1 warning in 219.85s (0:03:39) ============================================================
 ```

 In this case, the model tested was a decoder model with a single output, the TestAIUModels is the most important case.
-In the next section, check the applicability for the [TestAIUModelsTupleOutput](./README.md#case-of-multpile-output---testaiumodelstupleoutput) cases.
+In the next section, check the applicability for the [TestAIUModelsTupleOutput](./README.md#case-of-multiple-output---testaiumodelstupleoutput) cases.

-#### Case of multpile output - TestAIUModelsTupleOutput
+#### Case of multiple output - TestAIUModelsTupleOutput

 The case **TestAIUModelsTupleOutput** is applicable if the model being tested has output of more than one tensor.
 Like the model in the example default [tuple_output_models](./models/test_model_expectations.py#L76), is a RoBERTa model that can output in this different format.